 The presbytery was built in 1974, and was extended the following year to provide a parish hall.
 The extension adjoins the south wall of the sanctuary, which was removed and replaced by a folding timber screen.
-This allows the hall to operate as a dual purpose space, being opened up to the sanctuary for the Mass.
-In the last two years the presbytery and parish centre have been extensively renovated.
+This allows the hall to operate as a dual purpose space, capable of being opened up to the sanctuary for Mass.

 Original Date: 1952

 Conservation Area: No